 Sure, the Lake Erie views from places like Pier W in Lakewood are stunning.
-But imagine sipping martinis while eyeballing a 1,000-foot-long freighter meandering down the Cuyahoga River.
+But lakes are so last year.
+Imagine sipping martinis whilst eyeballing a 1,000-foot-long freighter meandering down the curvaceous Cuyahoga River.
 You can do that at these places.

 Alley Cat Oyster Bar: One of the popular waterfront eateries on the Flats East Bank, this Chef Zack Bruell joint serves up several varieties of oysters on the half shell to complement its river view.